katiedavis/working-guide/SCAFFOLDING.md

 use to install dependencies `nvm use 8.11.3` (as of writing this 8.11.3 is currently the stable version)

-FYI: use `nvm current` to see what version of node you’re using.
+👩🏻‍🏫: use `nvm current` to see what version of node you’re using.
 Use `nvm ls` to see what the latest version.
 Use `nvm --help` to see all commands

 ---